B-Hartley/drinkaware/GUIDE.md

 ### Port/Sherry Measures
 - Small glass (`021703DD-248C-4A51-ACFD-0CE97540C8EC`): 75ml

+### Measure Compatibility

+Not all measures are compatible with all drink types.
+For example, you can't log a pint of wine or a wine glass of beer.
+The service dropdown menus will automatically filter compatible options, but if you're entering IDs manually, ensure the measure is appropriate for the drink type.

 ## Custom Drinks

 The Drinkaware integration supports both predefined drink types and custom drinks that may be created in the Drinkaware app.